 The detailed causality has yet to be discovered.
 The fact persists, though, that uninstalling Easy AdBlocker and clearing cache in the affected web browsers should solve the problem and prevent redirects via r.eaburl.com from occurring.
 Everything you need to know about the cleanup process is covered in the following sections of this tutorial.

-The extermination of the r.eaburl.com redirect virus can be efficiently accomplished with reliable security software.
+The extermination of R.eaburl.com redirect can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.